hf-thompson-lab/pnetr/Readme.md

 > Gao, X., Zhou, Z., Ollinger, S. V., Matthes, J. H., Jiao, W., & Thompson, J. R. (2025). pnetr: An R package for the PnET family of forest ecosystem models.
 Methods in Ecology and Evolution, 00, 1–11. https://doi.org/10.1111/2041-210X.70076

+> [!NOTE]
+> We expect some errors/bugs in the first several versions, so please feel free to create an issue through Github if you suspect something is not working well.
+Thank you for helping us improve the package!

 ## Installation